Posthumous Amy Winehouse album leading UK charts

 In a brief statement, the OCC said Lioness: Hidden Treasures had sold nearly 70,000 copies so far.

-Winehouse's father Mitch, writing on the Twitter micro-blogging site, said the figure was 140,000, although it was not clear whether that was projected sales for the whole week or reflected more up-to-date data.
+Winehouse's father Mitch, writing on Twitter, said the figure was 140,000, although it was not clear whether that was projected sales for the whole week or reflected more up-to-date data.

 "Just been told.
 Amy at number 1.
 140,000 sold = £140,000 to foundation in one day.
 Well done baby," he wrote.